JimKnopfIoT/ESP8266-tumble-dryer-telegram-messages/README.md

-# ESP8266-tumble-dryer-telegram-messages
+# ESP8266 tumble-dryer telegram-messages
-Arduino script for ESP8266 to send you telegram messages when finished.
+Arduino script for ESP8266 ESP-01 to send you telegram messages when finished.